Dewey's dilemma over client files: to shred or not to shred

-NEW YORK (Reuters) - Bankrupt law firm Dewey & LeBoeuf may not be doling out legal advice anymore, but evidence of its once-mighty law practice can still be found in boxes of client files scattered around the globe.
+NEW YORK, July 12 (Reuters) - Bankrupt law firm Dewey & LeBoeuf may not be doling out legal advice anymore, but evidence of its once-mighty law practice can still be found in boxes of client files scattered around the globe.

 Now the defunct New York firm wants to get rid of these records.
 But disputes over who should pay to destroy them are raising questions about a bankrupt law firm’s ethical obligation to protect client data and its duty to save money for creditors.